 - 11. The collection of Former Tenancy Arrears is managed within the Housing Management Northgate IT system and an escalation policy is set for former tenancy rent arrears accounts.
 An audit trail of action and activity is available for each account. - 12.
 FTA is included and monitored on an ongoing basis as an element of the Place performance management framework.
-External reporting on FTA is also included within the Scottish Social Housing Charter Contextual Indicator (C23 Amount and percentage of former tenant rent arrears written off at the year-end) that replaced the former Audit Scotland Statutory Performance Indicators from 2013/14.
-Benchmarking and best practice exchange is also undertaken on an ongoing basis through the Scottish Housing Best Value Network, Scottish Rent Forum and Rent Income Excellence Network.
+External reporting on FTA is also included within the Scottish Social Housing Charter Contextual Indicator (C23 Amount and percentage of former tenant rent arrears written off at the year-end).
+Benchmarking and best practice exchange is also undertaken on an ongoing basis through the Scottish Housing Network, Scottish Rent Forum and Rent Income Excellence Network.

-Council Tax and Non-Domestic Rates Recovery
+Appendix (ii) Council Tax and Non-Domestic Rates Recovery